nicojourdain/misomip2/README.md

 * Oce3d\_MITGCM_test\_A1.nc
 * OceMoor\_MITGCM\_test_A1.nc
 * OceSec\_MITGCM\_test\_A1.nc
-On a laptop (16Gb, 2GHz), the MITGCM test case took xx minutes to run.
-The NEMO case took 7 minutes.
+On a laptop (16Gb, 2GHz), the MITGCM test case took 15 minutes to run and the NEMO case took 131 seconds.
+Note that all variables are not defined in Oce3d\_MITGCM_test\_A1.nc.

 ### Adapt to your own ocean configuration